OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [JavaScript Execution in WebViews](#javascript-execution-in-webviews) the source code must be checked for usage and implementations of the WebView class.
+To test for [JavaScript execution in WebViews](#javascript-execution-in-webviews "JavaScript Execution in WebViews") the source code must be checked for usage and implementations of the WebView class.
 Then on a case-by-case basis a decision must be made for wheather or not each WebView should allow JavaScript execution.
 If JavaScript exection is allowed, then a provided list of best practices should be followed.

 ### Static Analysis